 It’s really helpful reviewing this information too so if there are anything missing from one paycheck but not another then maybe something needs some attention!

-2. Fix your budget leaks
+2. Fix your budget and expenses leaks

 Fix the leaks in your budget to keep it afloat!